atesgoral/magnetiq/index.md

 ## Talks

-I'm not really an active public speaker.
-I've only given a few talks in the past.
+While I'm not a frequent public speaker, I have had the opportunity to present a few talks in the past.

 ### Dweet Player